OpenJML/openjml.github.io/tutorial/Constructors.md

 Both of these specifications are readily verified.

-For a constructor, `pure` means that nothing is assigned (for a constructor it is really initialized) other than the fields of the new object itself.
+For a constructor, `pure` means that nothing is assigned (that is, initialized) other than the fields of the new object itself.
 If something else were assigned, say a static field that was keeping a count of new objects, then the costructor could not be pure and would have an assignable clause:
 ```
 {% include_relative T_constructors2.java %}